These 2 People Are Tackling a Collective $48K in Debt With One Trick

 Hoping to fix the problem, he attempted to consolidate his debt.
 But each time, he was denied a loan.
 Until he read about Upstart.

-Nick took a shot and applied for an Upstart loan.
+Nick took a shot and a loan on Upstart.
 Within 40 minutes, he was approved.
 Less than two hours later, Upstart initiated a transfer of funds.
 His loan funds would be available to him the next business day.

 Cue the ceremonial credit-card cutting — because he vows to never let credit card debt take over his life again.